VenInf/nup23exam/README.md

 constants there.
 Your goal is to connect to the port and send the "getflag" command.

+Look into console output to get the idea why it's not working.
+Trial and error are expected.

+P.S.
+Do chmod 755 for Linux/OSX and [disable Gatekeeper](https://disable-gatekeeper.github.io/) for OSX.

 #### REV - 15% ( 150 points )

 You're given a pcap file with captured traffic of unknown protocol.
-Also you're given the protocol details in writings.
+Also, you're given the protocol details in writings.
 Your goal is to reverse engineer the protocol, collect the data and find the flag.

 #### BONUS - 15% ( 150 points )